kalekdev/uni/semester-1/lineare-algebra/notes.typ

 LTD: Investigate thoroughly https://en.wikipedia.org/wiki/Hermitian_adjoint

 ==== Properties
-Vectors may be treated like $RR^(n times 1), CC^(n times 1)$ matrices and transposed in the same manner.
+- Vectors may be treated like $RR^(n times 1), CC^(n times 1)$ matrices and transposed in the same manner.

-Matrix addition / scalar multiplication is carried out in the same way as vectors.
+- Matrix addition / scalar multiplication is carried out in the same way as vectors.

+==== Identities
 $
   bold((A B)^T = B^T A^T)\
   bold((A B)^H = B^H A^H)\